-- All exercise books, folders and files should be kept in a neat and organised state, free from pictures, slogans or graffiti; - Each piece of written work should be dated and include a title where appropriate; - Written work should be completed using a suitable pen (poor quality pens and biros can hinder some pupils' writing); - Titles should be underlined, and technical diagrams, sketches and artwork should be drawn with suitable pens or pencils and with the aid of a ruler / compasses / protractor as appropriate; - Use of ICT will be encouraged where appropriate and following guidelines produced by the ICT department and as detailed in the school's ICT Acceptable Usage Policy; - Correct use of spelling, punctuation, and grammar appropriate to age and ability should be encouraged.
-Further details can be found in the School's Teaching and Learning policy
+- All exercise books, folders and files should be kept in a neat and organised state, free from pictures, slogans or graffiti. - ☐ Each piece of written work should be dated and include a title where appropriate. - ☐ Written work should be completed using a suitable pen. - ☐ Titles should be underlined, and technical diagrams, sketches and artwork should be drawn with suitable pens or pencils and with the aid of a ruler / compasses / protractor as appropriate. - Use of ICT will be encouraged where appropriate and following guidelines produced by the ICT department and as detailed in the school's ICT Acceptable Usage Policy. - Correct use of spelling, punctuation, and grammar appropriate to age and ability should be encouraged.
+Further details can be found in the School's Teaching and Learning policy.

 Staff must be aware of the needs of pupils with specific learning difficulties as listed on the Learning Support Register, and EAL pupils when assessing written work and planning appropriate strategies for lessons.
 If a pupil is not on this list and staff have concerns about the standard of work being produced, then they may choose to refer the pupil to the Learning Support coordinator for assessment.
-They should also express their concern to the Head of House (Form Tutor in the Junior School).
+They should also express their concern to the pupil's form tutor.

-Expectations for pupil prep/homework
+Expectations for pupil homework